-The Sawston Village Design Guide has been prepared by the Greater Cambridge Shared Planning Service and Citizens Design Bureau, and developed in collaboration with the village community, through a process of active community participation and consultation.
+The Sawston Village Design Guide has been prepared by SCDC and Citizens Design Bureau, and developed in collaboration with the village community, through a process of active community participation and consultation.

 SCDC is very grateful to Janet Martin for leading the village steering group for the Village Design Guide project and acting as community project champion.